one-among-us/about-site/content/en/about.md

 ### <OAUIcons group="07"/> Arts

-We do trans arts and prepare for the upcoming gallery Arts Among Us.
+We do all kinds of trans art projects, including visual art, music, theatre, installation art, etc. We are also preparing for the upcoming trans art gallery Arts Among Us.

+### <OAUIcons group="08"/> Helsinki Local

+We started in 2026 and welcome trans and queer people in Helsinki, the capital city of Finland.

 ## Our Mandate